 - 1 teaspoon quatre epices

-- 1 pint game stock, vegetable stock or beef stock
+- 1 pint stock or broth (any kind)

 - 1 tablespoon heavy cream